karthikskmr/karthikskmr/README.md

 I'm software engineer
 I am passionate about coding and I love to traveling.

+## My Projects
+I enjoy working on various projects and experimenting with new technologies.
+Here are some of the projects I have worked on:

 ## About Me
   - Name: Karthikraja
   - Location: Trichy,India
   - Education: BE.CSE
   - Skills: Laravel,Mysql,Vue js.

+Project 1: Basic Blog Site.

+## Contact Me
+Feel free to reach out to me if you have any questions or just want to say hello!
+You can contact me through:

+Email : karthikskmr@gmail.com

 ### :hammer_and_wrench: Languages and Tools :
 <div>